When looking for family travel ideas, be sure to add a Disney park to your list!

 Purchase a Disney hat before you go, or wait to get one at the park.
 A hat makes a great – and useful – souvenir.

-Mini Water Misting Fans for Summer Days at Disney Parks
+Mini Water Misting Fans at Disney in the Summer

 If your Disney trip is during a time when it’s hot, you’ll be happy you packed a mini fan with a water mister.
 We bought these for our first trip to Disney World, and they were lifesavers.